 Gonzales has a high percentage of homeownership (61 percent).
-The remaining 39 percent (786 units) of Gonzales' housing units were occupied by renters in 2012.
+The remaining 39 percent (786 units) of Gonzales' housing units were occupied by renters during the period 2008-2012.
 By comparison, about 49 percent of Monterey County's housing stock is occupied by renters.
 Table IV-7 shows tenure by housing type for Gonzales, according to the 2008-2012 ACS.